ashbtivish/helmcharts/ReadMe.md

-# oneclickdeploy
+# HelmCharts

-The project deploys JIRA, JENKINS, OwaspSonarQube & MongoDB using Helm Chart.
+The project constitute of Helmchart to deploy JIRA, JENKINS, OwaspSonarQube & MongoDB on Google K8s Cluster

 ## Pre-requisites